codespace555/Auth-App/README.md

 **nodemon:** A development tool automatically restarts the Node.js server when file changes are detected.

+## Frontend Dependencies
+**HTML::**  The standard markup language for creating web pages.

+**Tailwind CSS:** A utility-first CSS framework for designing responsive and customizable UI components.

+**Javascript:** The programming language used for client-side scripting.

 ## Getting Started
 To run the authentication app locally, follow these steps: